-- With many separate homes being built at different sites and the plethora of activities going on at the same time at each site, it’s nearly impossible for the general contractor to personally monitor all phases of the home construction.
+- Frequently builders will be constructing several houses simultaneously.
+With many separate homes being built at different sites and the plethora of activities going on at the same time at each site, it’s nearly impossible for the general contractor to personally monitor all phases of the home construction.
 Quality control will certainly be inconsistent from one builder to another and can even be inconsistent among homes built by the same contractor in one development.

 - The explosion of growth has created a great need for affordable housing.
 When there is such a large demand and such a small supply, it is significantly easier for less experienced builders to sell their services when time and money overtake quality and reputation as the deciding factors for new home buyers.